CryptoBlockchainTechnologies/Flex-Farmer-Dashboard/README.md

 # FlexFarmer_Dashboard
-Dashboard for FlexFarmer application by FlexPool
+Chia dashboard for FlexFarmer application by FlexPool